State-Approved, Parent-Led Driver Education Courses

 The DMV will take a digitized photo, obtain organ donor information, and request a one-time payment for the learner’s permit and driver’s license (approximately $15).

-Step 2: Enroll in a driver education classroom course and a behind-the-wheel driving course
+Step 2: Enroll in a classroom course and a behind-the-wheel driving course

 If you are a homeschooled student, there are several options for the classroom and behind-the-wheel portions of driver education.